-Drupal is a widely-adapted web content management system (CMS) in the nonprofit world for good reason.
+Drupal is a widely-adopted web content management system (CMS) in the nonprofit world for good reason.
 Aside from providing best-in-class enterprise-level functionality in content authoring workflow, scalability, security, mobile-readiness, multisite and multilingual capability, and so much more, Drupal is also free, open source, and supported by a massive global community of developers, designers, and authors.

 Critical to most nonprofits is the ability to fundraise.
 Fortunately, the Drupal community offers a variety of choices for fundraising.
 Customer relationship management (CRM) systems like RedHen CRM and CiviCRM integrate with Drupal and come with their own fundraising components, but if you don’t want to integrate a CRM with your Drupal solution, you have plenty of other options.
 This blog post covers some of the options available.
 They range from basic to complex, depending on your needs.